 You can edit and supplement the application until the deadline.
 You can make changes to a submitted application (e.g. change appendices), but you must make them before the deadline.
 If you notice that your application lacks important information after the deadline, immediately get in touch with the call's contact person, so that they can reopen the application for you.
-Make sure to re-submit the application after you have supplemented it.
+Make sure to resubmit the application after you have supplemented it.
 We will consider the supplemented information insofar as it is possible in view of the review and decision-making process.

 We may ask you to supplement the application.
 If you do not supplement the application by the given deadline, we may decide not to process it.
 You must make sure that your contact details (email address) are up to date.
-If you have not submitted a final report on a completed, Academy-funded project, we may decide not to process your application.